JasonTorre/Cybersecurity-MyProject-1/README.md

 - ```sudo apt install docker.io```
 - ```sudo docker pull cyberxsecurity/ansible```
-- ```sudo docker run -ti cyberxsecurity/ansible:latest bash``` The command will create and start a conatianer.
-To find the name of your conatainer run the command below.
+- ```sudo docker run -ti cyberxsecurity/ansible:latest bash``` The command will create and start a container.
+To find the name of your container run the command below.
 - ```sudo docker container list -a```

 When starting your conatianer you would use the following command below.